FAQ – Adoptee, Natural Parent, Birth Sibling and Relatives Search

 All states have provisions in statutes that allow access to non-identifying information by an adoptive parent.
 Nearly all states grant the adopted person access to non-identifying information about birth relatives.

-Original birth certificates are accessible to adoptees in a few states without restrictions: Alabama, Alaska, Connecticut, Hawaii (birth parents and adoptive parents of the adult adoptee, too), Kansas, Maine, New Hampshire, New York (starting January 2020), Oregon and Rhode Island.
-The authentic birth record is available with restrictions in Colorado, Connecticut, Delaware, Illinois, Indiana, Massachusetts, Michigan, Missouri, Montana, New Jersey (starting January 2017), Ohio, Tennessee, Vermont and Washington.
+Original birth certificates are accessible to adoptees in a few states without restrictions: Alabama, Alaska, Colorado, Connecticut, Kansas, Louisiana, Maine, Massachusetts, Minnesota (starting July 1, 2024), New Hampshire, New York, Oregon, Rhode Island, South Dakota and Vermont.
+The authentic birth record is available with restrictions in Arizona, Arkansas, Delaware, Illinois, Indiana, Iowa, Maryland, Missouri, Montana, Nebraska, New Jersey, Ohio, Oklahoma, Pennsylvania, Tennessee, Texas and Washington.
 Statutes specify restrictions.
 Access to adoption records, non-identifying and identifying information, and birth certificates.

-Approximately 26 states allow birth parents access to a portion of the records and 15 states give such access to adult birth siblings.
+Some states allow birth parents access to a portion of the records and/or give such access to adult birth siblings.
 Some states enable disclosure through a registry or intermediary for the matching of adoptees and birth parents or siblings.

 The names, addresses, date of birth of the natural mother, father, relatives, and adoptive parents are usually provided when the person whose information is sought has consented to the release.